pwerken/va-void/checkout.md

  4. log faction/gild rankings *(not in db yet)*
  5. process teaching *(not in db yet)*
  6. process items
-   - remove lost items
     - add acquired items
     - update items (change properties/fields)
-   - remove expired item
+    - remove lost / expired items
  7. process powers and conditions
     - same as items above
  8. mark if referee is required (+ question/remark) *(not in db yet)*

-Lammies that have changed need to be added to the printing queue.
+ 9. print & laminate new cards

 It should be possible to stop/pause during any step of the process in order to continue at later time.